freeplane/docs/working-w-mindmap-files.md

 Save all open maps with `File->Save all maps`.

 Save an active map under a new filename with `File->Save map as… (Ctrl+Shift+S)`.

+In the saving-dialogue you can choose standard or user-defined template-mindmaps from the dropdown-menu at the bottom (see [Templates](templates.md)).

 ## Autosave